Operations and Project

 Teams Slack PowerPoint Excel Power BI

-Figma Midjourney Photoshop Illustrator InDesign After Effects Premiere Pro Blender
+Figma Photoshop Illustrator InDesign After Effects Premiere Pro Blender

 Contact